 I gave the dresser several coats of the lagoon spray paint and then removed all the taped areas….ta-daaaaa, here it is and looking good.

 Now comes the part where I used my entire vocabulary (German and English) of bad words while working.
-And I’m sorry if any of my neighbors took their kids for a walk passed my garage without ear muffs during this process.
+And I’m sorry if any of my neighbors took their kids for a walk past my garage without ear muffs during this process.
 The gold leafing!!!!
-It wasn’t quite sticking the way I wanted it too and I ended up using some liquid leaf too.
-For the gold leaf I used a Mona Lisa gold leaf kit.
-And as you can see on the Amazon reviews, the product isn’t all that good.
-It worked but for my next leafing project I will try something else.
+It wasn’t quite sticking the way I wanted it to and I ended up using some liquid leaf too.
+For the gold leaf, I used a Mona Lisa gold leaf kit.
+The product isn’t all that good.
+It worked but for my next leafing project, I will try something else.
 I followed the instructions on the package on how to apply the glue before leafing.